fjalvingh/domui/to.etc.domui/src/main/java/to/etc/domui/component/wizard/README.md

 # Instantiate a custom wizard

-First, create a class that is responsible for creating and customizing the wizard.
+First, create a class that extends AbstractWizardPopupGeneratorBase, that is responsible for creating and customizing the wizard.
 For instance, a class that holds a wizard to send something in bulk.

 Next, add a custom constructor, like the following.
 Of course, you can add more variables if needed.